 - Trouble standing, sitting, lying down, walking, climbing, and jumping

 You need to monitor all symptoms because arthritis can be hard to confirm, at least initially.
-Because the condition progresses at a plodding pace, and cats often mask discomfort, the issue could be building for months and even years without many visual flags.
+Because the condition progresses slowly, and cats often mask discomfort, the issue could be building up for years without any obvious visual flags.

-Because many senior cat owners assume that slow moving is part of the natural aging process, they may not act at all.
-It is in these times where you are potentially missing an opportunity to reduce arthritic pain for your cat.
+Because many owners assume that slow moving is the natural aging process, they may not act at all.
+It is in these times where you are missing an opportunity to reduce arthritic pain for your cat.

-Making sure your cat receives regular visits to the veterinarian can be invaluable when discussing arthritis.
-Professionals, through x-rays, can notice changes (even in the early stages) and provide medical support.
+Making sure your cat has regular visits to the vets can be invaluable.
+Professionals, through x-rays, can quickly identify changes (even in the early stages) and provide comprehensive medical support.

-Diabetes mellitus, if uncontrolled, can cause your senior cat to have difficulty walking and standing.
+Diabetes, if left untreated, can cause your senior cat difficulty with walking and standing.
 This is the result of nerve damage.
 Taking on somewhat of a hunched over posture, felines in this state tend to walk very low to the ground.

-Risk factors for diabetes include obesity, old age, physical inactivity, and being of the male gender.
+Risk factors for diabetes include obesity, old age, physical inactivity, and being male.

-When cells are unable to properly absorb glucose from the blood they no longer receive the energy they require to perform.
-In a quest to gain energy the body begins to take in fats and proteins to feed cells.
+When cells can’t properly absorb glucose from the blood, then they no longer receive the energy they require to perform.
+In a quest to gain energy, the body takes in fats and proteins to feed cells.

 Unfortunately, this process results in weight loss.
-This is one of the most critical symptoms of feline diabetes.
-If your cat has been losing weight despite having an increased appetite, this should serve as a red flag warning.
+This is one of the most critical symptoms.
+If your cat has been losing weight despite having an increased appetite, this is a red flag warning.

 Increased thirst and urination is another symptom of concern.
-Cats who are suffering from diabetes often have increased urine volume and water loss.
+Cats who have diabetes often have increased urine volume and water loss.
 This can cause a cycle where dehydration becomes common as does a need to consume more water.

-Although a distorted gait can be a sign of prolonged diabetes, it can come as a surprise if more common symptoms have been ignored.
-This is why it is vitally important to monitor your cat’s body size and bathroom habits.
+A distorted gait can be a sign of prolonged diabetes.
+This is why you must monitor your cat’s body size and bathroom habits.

 In advanced stages of this disease, your senior feline may exhibit weakness in its hind legs.
 Wobbly, buckling, and instability can be common.
 These symptoms are due to electrolyte irregularities caused by ill-functioning or failing kidneys.

-The overall treatment for kidney disease often depends on the scale of severity.
-Kidney disease is ranked on a scale of 1-4.
+The treatment for kidney disease often depends on the scale of severity.
+Kidney problems are ranked on a scale of 1-4.
 The assigned ranking often determines the treatment method.
 This goes for the disease itself as well as mobility concerns.

-While maintaining your feline’s quality of life for as long as possible is the ultimate goal, some things can be done to ensure this process.
+While maintaining your feline’s quality of life for as long as possible is the goal, some things can be done to ensure this process.
+These are as follows:

-- Make dietary changes to include foods that are moist and dense.
-It is also important to feed your feline the best foods based on your cat’s breed.
+- Make dietary changes to include foods that are moist and dense

 Diarrhea, lack of appetite, frequent urination, depression, weight loss, and body weakness (legs) are the most common signs of feline kidney disease.